-Prospective Ph.D. students please email her for further info.
+Prospective PhD students, please visit my research profile and email me for further info.

 Fields: Sociolinguistics, Linguistic Anthropology, Applied Linguistics.

-Research areas: language and identity, language ideologies, multilingualism and transnationalism, discourse of mindfulness.
+Research areas: language and identity, language ideologies, multilingualism and transnationalism, the discourse of mindfulness.

 Methodologies: DA, CA, Code-switching analysis, ethnography.